 - 2 teaspoons of baking powder

-Lemon Glaze Topping:
+Keto Lemon Glaze Topping:

-- Pre-heat oven 350 degrees
+- Pre-heat oven 350 degrees.

-- In a large standup mixer add the cream cheese, butter and beat on high until light and fluffy.
+- In a large bowl using an electric mixer add the softened cream cheese, butter and beat on high until light and fluffy.

 Keto Lemon Glaze

 - Combine 1/2 cup of confectioners sugar substitute with 1/4 cup of fresh lemon juice and a pinch of salt.

 - Using an offset spatula spread the icing over the slightly warm cake.
 Allow the cake glaze to fully set and then garnish with lemon wedges and fresh lemon zest.